anonaddy/anonaddy/README.md

 * SpamAssassin - score threshold of 5.0
 * DNS blacklist checks - spamhaus.org
 * SPF, DKIM - to check the SPF record on the sender's domain
-* DMARC - to check for email spoofing and reject emails that fail
+* DMARC - to check for email spoofing and reject email that fail
 * FQDN - the sender must be using a valid fully qualified domain name
 * PTR record check - if the sender has no valid PTR record it is rejected